 About the estate:

-With nearly 50 hectares of vineyards now cultivated using biodynamic methods, Jean-Yves Millaire proves wrong those who still believe that just because a producer is small, they must necessarily be better.
+With nearly 50 hectares of vineyards now cultivated using biodynamic methods, Jean-Yves Millaire proves wrong those who still believe that just because a producer is small, they are necessarily better.
 The somewhat aggressive extractions of the early days (“it was the trend”) have been replaced by infusions.
 Millaire even manages to release a Beaujolais-style “primeur” in December: the pure Loupiot fruit juice, a sulfur-free blend of Cabernet Franc and Merlot, perfect for sipping...
-His aging methods are also breaking new ground: primarily large casks, a few amphorae, and barrels to best suit the different soil profiles, which are capable of supporting old, forgotten grape varieties: the winemaker is cultivating massale planting projects for new flavors.
+His aging methods are also breaking new ground: primarily large casks, a few amphorae, and barrels to best match the different soil profiles, which are capable of supporting old, forgotten grape varieties: the winemaker is developing massale planting projects to create new flavors.
 In the meantime, his worth is judged by his Canon-Fronzac and Fronsac wines, which have earned him a place in this guide today.

 Customer rating